Right across from the bus terminal in Punta Del Este at Parada 1, Bravo Beach, is ” The Hand.”

 This afternoon visitors pose, touch the fingers and hang out.

-One morning, the Hand might rise from the sand a bit more, exposing its wrist.
+One morning, the Hand might rise from the sand a bit more, exposing its massive wrist.

-We would then need a ladder to climb up and pose for our picture sitting in the huge palm. .
+We would then need a ladder to climb up to pose for our picture sitting in the huge open palm. .

-From any angle I look at it, I can see that the ” Hand ” will always be a manicurist’s dream job.
+From any angle I look, I can see that the ” Hand ” will always be a manicurist’s dream job.